salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 #### Data Property Naming

-* Property Names MUST be camelCase
+* Property Names SHOULD be camelCase
 * Properties containing a URL MUST be suffixed with "Url"
     * `imageUrl : "http://i0.kym-cdn.com/photos/images/original/000/038/262/hahaguy.jpg"`
 * Properties containing a Date MUST be suffixed with "Date"